 Dr. Sidonia AnnMarie Alenuma is an academic and professor from Ghana.
 She currently teaches in the Sociology/Anthropology Department at St. Olaf College in Northfield, Minnesota, USA, where she holds the position of Visiting Associate Professor.
-She previously taught at Gustavus Adolphus College.
+She previously taught at Gustavus Adolphus College as a tenured Associate Professor.

 Dr. Alenuma has a rich international and interdisciplinary background, having studied, lived, and/or worked in the USA, Canada, Ghana, France, and the former Soviet Union.
 Her academic qualifications include: